DanMorriss/lumos-online-banking/README.md

 [Back to top](<#contents>)

 ## Deployment
-Git and GitHUb were used for version control.
+Git and GitHub were used for version control.
 As Python is a backend language and can't be displayed with GitHub I used Heroku for the live preview.

-### To Deploy the project on Heroku
+### Heroku Deployment
 1. Login to Heroku

+When you create the app, you will need to add two buildpacks from the _Settings_ tab.
+The ordering is as follows:

+1. `heroku/python`
+2. `heroku/nodejs`

+You must then create a _Config Var_ called `PORT`.
+Set this to `8000`

+If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.

-### To Fork the project
+### To Fork the Project
 To make a copy of the GitHub Repository you can fork a copy to edit it without changing the root file.
 This can then be used to update the original repository.
 To fork take the following steps:
 1. Login to GitHub
 2. Go to the repository [DanMorriss/jazz-platform](https://github.com/DanMorriss/lumos-online-banking)
 3. On the top right-hand side of the page click the `fork` button and save a copy of the original repository to your GitHub account.

-### To Clone the project
+### To Clone the Project
 To clone the project on GitHub:
 1. Click the `code` button
 2. Click the `local` tab